tadiyusss/pysondb-web/README.md

 mv pysonclient.py /path/to/project
 ```

-After moving the client.py file you can now import it to your projection
+After moving the client.py file you can now import it to your project

 ```
 import pysonclient